SeaDve/Delineate/README.md

 You can also check out other third-party packages on [Repology](https://repology.org/project/dagger/versions).

+## 🙌 Help translate

+You can help Dagger translate into your native language.
+If you find any typos or think you can improve a translation, you can use the [Weblate](https://hosted.weblate.org/engage/kooha/) platform.

+## ☕ Support me and the project

+Dagger is free and will always be for everyone to use.
+If you like the project and would like to support it, you may [buy me a coffee](https://www.buymeacoffee.com/seadve).

 ## 💝 Acknowledgment

+I would like to thank the [contributors](https://github.com/SeaDve/dagger/graphs/contributors) and [translators](https://hosted.weblate.org/engage/kooha/) of the project for helping Dagger to grow and improve.

 I would also like to acknowledge the open-source software projects, libraries, and APIs that were used in developing this app, such as GStreamer, GTK, LibAdwaita, `d3-graphviz`, etc.,